-Exploration for orange roughy in the SE Atlantic first started in South Africa prior to 1994 but the focus soon shifted to Namibia when an exploratory fishing license was given to a Namibian fishing company to search for commercial deep-water fish species.
-The fishery expanded, extending its fishing range into SEAFO CA in 1995.
+Exploration for orange roughy in the South Eastern Atlantic Ocean first started in South Africa prior to 1994 but the focus soon shifted to Namibia when an exploratory fishing license was given to a Namibian fishing company to search for commercial deep-water fish species.
+The fishery expanded, extending its fishing range into SEAFO CA from 1995 to 2005.
 By 2009, a three-year moratorium on orange roughy was enforced in Namibia and the fishery has not been re-opened yet.
-There are however some targeted fishing activities as part of the research quota allocated to the vessel that conducts the scientific survey in Namibia.
-(Note: catches from the Namibian EEZ are included in Table 3 for comparison purposes).